 - Login to your Bluehost Account

-- CLick on go to cPanel, which is standard cPanel.
+- Click on go to cPanel, which is standard cPanel.

 - Under databases, click on MySQL databases

 Now under new database, give a name to database you want to create.
-You can use anything like “Wp” “WordPress” .
+You can use anything like “WP” “WordPress” .
 In this example, I’m using WordPress

-Once we have created the database, we need to create a username/password and associate it with created database.
-Here is how to do it: Click on go back after creating the database.
+Click on the go back after creating the database.
 Now, on the same page, MySQL users, click and add a new user and password.
 You can use any username you want, and use the password generator to generate the password.
 You should also note down the MySQL username and password on a note file for future reference.

-So far we have manually created a database, MySQL user and password.
+So far we have manually created a database, MySQL user, and password.
 And now all we need to do is, associate the database with created user.
-On the same page, you will see an option to “Add user to database”.
+On the same page, you will see an option to “Add user to database.”